 Another important center for the study of liturgical music during the first half of the twentieth century was the Gregorian Institute of America, an American affiliate of the Gregorian Institute of Paris.
 The Gregorian Institute of Paris was established on 7 November 1923 under the direct supervision of the Benedictine Monastery of Solesmes.
 Dom Joseph Gajard, O.S.B., choirmaster at Solesmes, served as professor of chant.
 Other important figures in Parisian church music served on the faculty of the institute, including Joseph Bonnet, Henri Potiron, and Auguste Le Guennant.
 Courses were taught in chironomy, Gregorian chant, Latin, and modal analysis.
 The success of the program in Paris led to the establishment of regional centers throughout France.
 In the years after World War II centers were created in Hungary, Portugal, Switzerland, Brazil, and the United States.
 The American affiliate of the Gregorian Institute of Paris was established in Toledo, Ohio in 1953.
 A bi-monthly periodical The Gregorian Review was published, and regional courses were held in many locations in the United States.
 The institute also established a partnership with Laval University of Quebec to offer a Bachelor of Church Music degree.
-Similarly, the Gregorian Institute of America in Toledo partnered with
+Similarly, the Gregorian Institute of America in Toledo partnered with the New England Conservatory of Music and Emmanuel College in Boston in 1954 to offer courses for the Dipoloma of Higher Gregorian Studies.
+64

-&lt;sup>62 Brown, 9.
+62 Brown, 9.

-&lt;sup>63 Joseph Robert Carroll, ed., "The Boston Affiliation of the Gregorian Institute," The Gregorian Review: Studies in Sacred Chant and Liturgy 1, no. 5 (September-October, 1954): 49;

-Joseph Robert Carroll, ed., "The Expanding Horizon," The Gregorian Review: Studies in Sacred Chant and Liturgy 1, no. 1 (January-February, 1954): 5.
+63 Joseph Robert Carroll, ed., "The Boston Affiliation of the Gregorian Institute," The Gregorian Review: Studies in Sacred Chant and Liturgy 1, no. 5 (September-October, 1954): 49; Joseph Robert Carroll, ed., "The Expanding Horizon," The Gregorian Review: Studies in Sacred Chant and Liturgy 1, no. 1 (January-February, 1954): 5.